 “I know where this is going,” Chagrinn said slyly, “never had to use that one myself.”

 “Instead he tossed the axe at a rock wall.
 It bounced off, flew back, and then pierced his chest.
 Hieron called it a ‘delayed death’ stratagem.
 The lands of Shook and Cain were confused as to whether he had discarded the axe or indeed killed himself.
-In its confusion the world pulled him towards the grave he was supposed to eventually fill, but he was still alive enough to wriggle free.”
+In its confusion the world pulled him toward the grave he was supposed to eventually fill, but he was still alive enough to wriggle free.”

 “How did that hurt you?”
 Bombi asked.